dnzc/ArduinoSnake/README.md

 - The longer the snake, the faster it moves ( creates increasing difficulty )
 - The food pixel flashes at twice the movement speed so it is always distinguishable
 - The player dies if they move off the screen or into their own body
-- After death, the score is shown
+- After death, the score is shown - the reset button on the arduino can be pressed to play again

-The v3 files are in this directory.